Map of Reserve area

-This semi-arid nature reserve also contains some excellent examples of the region’s geological and archaeological heritage, including the imposing Stadsaal cave, rare San rock art depicting elephants, and the newly opened Truitjieskraal interpretive trail.
-A permit is required to visit these attractions and is available for purchase at the CapeNature offices or at any private tourism offices in the Cederberg area.
+This semi-arid nature reserve also contains some excellent examples of the region’s geological (dating back 300 million years ago) and archaeological heritage (5000-300 years old), including the imposing Stadsaal cave, rare San rock art depicting elephants, and the Truitjieskraal interpretive trail.
+A permit is required to visit these attractions and is available for purchase at the CapeNature offices or at any private tourism offices in the Cederberg Conservancy.

 Watch some beautiful timelapses of the nature reserve, filmed on the Truitjieskraal interpretive trail, below.